maidsafe/temp_safe_network/README-symlinks.md

 tests to operate on, while absolute symlink tests generate a tree dynamically for each test within the system temp directory.

-The relative symlinks test directory resides at path sn_api/test_symlinks.
+The relative symlinks test directory resides at path test_symlinks.

 See [Integration Testing on Windows](#integration-testing-on-windows)